 Yes, you can do them with kettlebells.
-However, I recommend you do them with dumbbells, cables, or plates first.
-Kettlebells may be more awkward and won’t allow for loading and/or wrist comfort as much as plates, cables, or dumbbells.
+However, try them with dumbbells, cables, or plates first.
+Kettlebells may be more awkward therefore make it harder to lock in excellent form.

 Is the Svend press better than bench presses for chest growth?

 When it comes to increasing chest growth and strength, few things beat a good, heavy press.
 For most individuals, bench pressing is a more necessary component of a muscle growth and strength program for the chest than the Svend press.

 You are more apt to have muscle growth doing the bench press and skipping Svend presses than the other way around.

 What should you do if the Svend presses hurt my shoulders?